Assessment at UNCW

 Student Learning Assessment

-At UNCW, passionate and engaged teaching, learning and research matter.
-The assessment of student learning guides our curricula and is a critical component of the powerful UNCW learning experience, both for general and specialized education.
+The assessment of student learning guides our curricula and is a critical component of the powerful UNCW learning experience, both for our general education curriculum (University Studies) and for our degree and certificate programs.
 We focus on how the university and every program of the university contribute to student development.

 The success of our students is assessed using a variety of means: course-embedded assessments, program portfolios, nationally recognized tools such as the Collegiate Learning Assessment, ETS Major Fields Tests, and the National Survey of Student Engagement, professional certification rates, and graduation and retention rates.
 In addition to these, our educational programs also utilize annual assessment reporting, academic program review, national and regional awards, and professional accreditation to continually improve the learning experience for all UNCW students.

-All programs (degree programs, educational support programs, business programs and research programs) assess the their effectiveness in meeting their mission.
+All programs (degree programs, academic and student support programs, administrative support programs research programs, and community and public service programs) assess their effectiveness in meeting their mission.
 Program outcomes align to the mission and strategic goals of the university, as well as standards of professional organizations as appropriate.
 All programs participate in UNCW's annual assessment process.